 Practically speaking, advances like this can lead to faster time to market and ultimately cost savings.
-Considering that developing the average enterprise drug costs well over $1 billion, anywhere you can help reduce costs is critical to profitability.
+Considering that on average, it costs $4 billion to develop a new drug, anywhere you can help reduce costs is critical to profitability.

 Of course, it’s not just during clinical trials that machine learning has a role to play.
-It’s also critical in manufacturing and providing quality assurance for new products, as well as for analyzing the growing datasets associated with real world evidence.
-According to the 2018 Deloitte Real World Evidence benchmark survey, 60 percent of life sciences companies are currently using machine learning to analyze real world data — but almost 95 percent expect to use it in coming years.³ Other areas that could be impacted include supply chain management, lot release, compliance operations, and drug discovery, to name just a few.
+It’s also critical in manufacturing and providing quality assurance for new products, as well as for analyzing the growing datasets associated with real-world evidence.
+According to the 2018 Deloitte Real World Evidence Benchmarking Survey, 60% of life sciences companies are currently using machine learning to analyze real-world data — but almost 95% expect to use it in coming years.
+Other areas that could be impacted include supply chain management, lot release, compliance operations, and drug discovery, to name just a few.
 By leveraging machine learning services, combined with public cloud technology, all while following GxP for quality assurance, life science organizations are able to prove supply chain compliance.